sg4e/MaikaTracker/README.md

 Maps were rendered by aexoden, who is also the author of [an excellent map-navigation resource](https://ff4kb.aexoden.com/tools/map-viewer/).

+The D. Machin encounter-manipulation image was created by Myself086.

 This repository contains some 3rd-party assets, which are provided under different licenses from the codebase.
 These are specified below:

 Key-item and boss icons (`src/main/resources/key-items`) are by SchalaKitty.
 All rights reserved.
 Used with permission.
 Derivative projects will need to contact SchalaKitty for permission to use these assets.
 See http://schala-kitty.net/ff4fe-tracker/